 Cookies are one of those things on the internet that people rage about, but are mostly harmless.
 They assist with online purchases and keep useful information stored as you navigate pages within a website.
 As marketers, we utilize items like cookies, pixels, and tags to track customer behaviors and remarket to them later.

 With the power of social marketing, we are able to deliver messaging to those users (new & old) within our ecosystem.
 As they move around within their social networks, the tracking details we’ve put in place allow our messaging to follow them as well.

 In the case of our kayakers, they continue to paddle around the lake seeing others and engaging with friends, but all the while, they also see updates from the lake merchant and ads for upcoming events, services, offers & deals.
-They are in the closed-loop and will continue to receive messaging until they decide to leave.
+They are in the closed loop and will continue to receive messages until they decide to leave.

 As marketers, we must continue to engage with customers in our closed loop and keep them excited about our brand.
 Now granted, enticing people to your lake and then locking them in is probably the WORST idea ever, but it gets the point across about closing the loop.

 Retaining Customers and Maintaining Engagement

 Social media engagement is all about communicating with your brand’s specific voice and then having fun with your customers.
 Run contests.
 People love free stuff and the chance at getting something for nothing.
 Get your customers excited about your brand.
 Engage with them and create moments of magic that transform them from just social media users to brand ambassadors.